compose-spec/compose-spec/build.md

     - type=gha
 ```

-Unsupported caches MUST be ignored and not prevent users from building image.
+Unsupported caches must be ignored and not prevent users from building image.

 ### cache_to